 We understand that sometimes acknowledgement sections can become large, thus we ask that the minimum acknowledgement should read as follows:

-“Experiments/data/analysis/presentation [include what resources you used microscope / software etc] were performed in part through the use of Washington University Center for Cellular Imaging (WUCCI) supported by Washington University School of Medicine, The Children’s Discovery Institute of Washington University and St. Louis Children’s Hospital (CDI-CORE-2015-505) and the National Institute for Neurological Disorders and Stroke (NS086741).
+“Experiments/data/analysis/presentation [include what resources you used microscope / software etc] were performed in part through the use of Washington University Center for Cellular Imaging (WUCCI) supported by Washington University School of Medicine, The Children’s Discovery Institute of Washington University and St. Louis Children’s Hospital (CDI-CORE-2015-505) and the Foundation for Barnes-Jewish Hospital (3770).

 Please let us know when you publish, and if possible, send us a reprint of the paper.